 Physically correct methods for shockwave modeling focus less on conventional metrics of accuracy (such as order of convergence) and emphasize the ability to propagate discontinuities stably and with minimal diffusion.
-Specifically, techniques based on the finite volume method (FVM) have been developed that handle discontinuities well and allow for relatively coarse grids to capture shock behavior.
-Our method, through judicious simplification and application, adapts and improves the efficiency of a class of FVM techniques designed to capture shocks on coarse grids efficiently.
+Specifically, techniques based on the finite volume method (FVM) have been developed that handle discontinuities well and algenerally suitable for linearization - waves crashing on the beach, curling smoke, and surging shockwaves all arise from the nonlinear characteristics of the system.
+To solve these highly nonlinear equations in a reasonable amount of time, numerical methods typically discretize simplifications of the true equations that still capture the nonlinearity of the system.